AquilaX-AI/AquilaX-Client/README.md

 ```

 ### Command-Line Arguments
-- --orgName: The name of the organization to create.
+- aquilax org --name: The name of the organization to create.
-- --groupName: The name of the group to create within the organization.
+- aquilax group --name: The name of the group to create within the organization.
-- --gitUri: The Git URI of the repository to scan.
+- aquilax --gitUri: The Git URI of the repository to scan.

 ## Running the Client for Development
 To run the client while developing: